 How to Fix: Mapped Network Drive Not Showing In Windows 11 or 10?

-If you have mapped a network drive correctly and still it does not appear in File Explorer, use the following steps to fix it:-
+If you have mapped a network drive correctly and it still does not appear in File Explorer, use the following steps to fix it:-

 Step 1.
 First, open Registry Editor.